A quirky Museum that you must visit today

-Located on 111-117 Lancaster Road, 2 minutes from Portobello Road, we show 150 years of brands, packaging and advertising though the permanent exhibition the ‘Time Tunnel’ created by consumer hisotrian Robert Opie.
+Located on 111-117 Lancaster Road, 2 minutes from Portobello Road, we show 150 years of brands, packaging and advertising through the permanent exhibition the ‘Time Tunnel’ created by consumer historian Robert Opie.

-The Museum presents temporary exhibitions, talks and workshops, to create debate, ideas and examine the role of brands in history and the modern world.
-The Museum has a subtropical garden, cafe and Museum gift shop for visitors to enjoy.
+The Museum presents temporary exhibitions, talks, webinars and workshops, to create and debate ideas and examine the role of brands in history and the modern world.
+The Museum has a subtropical garden, and a Museum gift shop for visitors to enjoy.
 We host more than 200 events and conferences per year for brands such as Unilever, Facebook, Tesco and more.

 Our learning programme for schools and universities attracts more than 20,000 students a year.